cannonkeys/ck-docs/docs/hype-v2.md

 **Link:** [https://hype.cannonkeys.com/](https://hype.cannonkeys.com/)

 !!!
 Note
     Nothing is yours until checkout is complete.
-If an item goes out of stock between joining the queue and entering checkout it will be removed from your order.
-At this point, you can either continue checking out, or go back to the start and reenter.
+If an item goes out of stock between joining the queue and entering checkout you will have to restart the process.
+Please only open the checkout system in a single tab.
+Do not close the tab or attempt to purchase in multiple tabs/windows.

 # Quick Guide
 1. Go to the website and click the shop button.